 RECENTLY PUBLISHED ARTICLE TITLED, SKATE, SURF AND JUMP: THREE YOUNG SOCAL ATHLETES WHO ARE MAKING THEIR MARK

-Published in the Sept/Oct 2018 issue of Southern California Life Magazine – on newstands now, or subscribe here) Read text-only version below or read entire published article (with images) here on Cloud-up here:
+Published in the Sept/Oct 2018 issue of Southern California Life Magazine (subscribe here).
+Three ways to read this article: (1) Read text-only version below (2) Download published PDF Athetes SEPT.OCT2018_SCLM-1 or (3) Read on Cloudup.

 Skate, Surf and Jump: Three Young SoCal Athletes Who Are Making Their Mark

 Justin Kalani Burbage – The social media influencer who’s having just too much fun.

 Twenty-four-year old Justin Kalani Burbage is a native Hawaiian and social media influencer who’s happily riding his groundswell of popularity to the top.
 His extremely likable persona is a magnet for major brands that are looking for that magic combination of sincerity, charisma and off-the-chart good looks—with a silly side.

 Justin started skateboarding at the age of seven, taught by his homeschooling mom on the island of Oahu.
 He’s also an avid surfer, splitting his time between both sports, while using his impressive camera skills to launch a worldwide video and film production career.
 Justin manages to deftly blend the various brands he represents with his adventurous lifestyle, turning what would otherwise be an obvious marketing pitch into a “Hey, if he uses that drink to keep him hydrated … then I need that too” type of coveted response from any one of his 117k followers.
 Click.
 Buy.
 Bingo!
 Brands are happy, and Justin gets a paycheck.
 Are you jealous yet?